 If you still plan to initiate the group interviewing process despite the negatives, you still need to find multiple skilled interviewers to evaluate candidates appropriately.
 Most startups won’t have the resources to do so, as conducting effective solo interviews is already a hard-to-find skill.

-For startups, it’s cheaper to hire a recruiter and interviewer who’s experienced enough to find the right talent for your roles.
+For startups, it’s cheaper to hire a recruiter and interviewer who’s experienced enough to find the right talent for your roles via traditional interviews.
 In the end, if you have the cash flow to hire a panel of experienced group interviewers, you should use that money to optimize your recruitment process instead.